scarletbright/avalanche-docs/docs/v1.0/en/tutorials/creating-a-virtual-machine.md

 # Create a New Virtual Machine

+## Note

+The code below is slightly out of date.
+Some methods, interfaces and implementations are slightly different than in this tutorial.
+We're going to leave this up because the current code is very similar and this tutorial is still useful in demonstrating how Avalanche's VM model works.

 ## Introduction

 One of the core features of the Avalanche network is the creation of new, custom blockchains, which